 This is a dangerous situation to be in.
-This is similar to danger rating we experienced in Australia in the 2019/20 bushfire season.
+This is similar to the danger rating we experienced in Australia in the 2019/20 bushfire season.

 If your IT goes down good luck knowing how soon you can be back up and running.
-We have seen the ransomware attacks forcing businesses to stop work.
+We have seen ransomware attacks forcing businesses to stop work.
 These attacks have even forced businesses to close down!

 When a technician is brought in to fix these sort of problems they often come across many more issues and advises fixing these as well.
 If you are lucky they will have made some notes or sent an email explaining what they did.

-This can make things much more difficult to fix next time something breaks because the next dial-IT-support has no idea what the state of play is.
+This can make things much more difficult to fix the next time something breaks because the next dial-IT-support has no idea what the state of play is.
 You may rely on a friend but what happens if they’re busy?
 You used to go to the computer repair shop around the corner.